 What is obsessive-compulsive disorder (OCD)?

-Obsessive-compulsive disorder (OCD) is a long-term mental illness that causes repeated unwanted thoughts.
+Obsessive-compulsive disorder (OCD) is a mental health condition that causes repeated unwanted thoughts.
 To get rid of them, you may do the same tasks over and over.
 For example, if you fear that everything you touch has germs on it, you may wash your hands repeatedly to ease your fear.

 What causes it?

 Experts don't know the exact cause of OCD.
 There may be a problem with the way one part of the brain sends information to another part.
 Not having enough of a brain chemical called serotonin may be part of the problem.